 The attached report provides the Board with an overview of the training delivered by the T.P.C. during 2022.
 Ms. Svina Dhaliwal, Chief Administrative Officer and Superintendent Frank Barredo, will be in attendance to answer any questions the Board may have regarding this report.

-Attachments:

-Toronto Police College Annual Report on Training, Appendix A and Appendix B
+Respectfully submitted, Myron Demkiw, M.O.M.
+Chief of Police Attachments: Toronto Police College Annual Report on Training, Appendix A and Appendix B